Yoshita Kasho

 Yoshita Kasho's most definitive design and innovation is the painting of lacquer on glassware.
 The paintings are done on the outside of the glass, so one can enjoy the paintings from the inside of the glass, without worry of damaging them.
 The outer layer is then coated with black lacquer or gold and silver leaves, which protects the paintings, and makes them visible only from the inside.

-The Maki-e Glass Series is Yoshita Kasho's premier product.
+The Maki-e Glass Sake Cup series is Yoshita Kasho's premier product.
 The golden leaves at the bottom of the glass reflect on the lacquer-coated body, creating an illusion of a golden shine throughout the glass.
-The bottom of the glass has delicately hand-painted designs of charming goldfish and "Koi" fish (carp), accompanying your drinking experience.
+The bottom of the glass features delicately hand-painted designs of iconic Japanese motifs, such as cherry blossoms, Mt.
+Fuji, waves, and fish, enhancing your drinking experience.

 Origin & Other Makers